Dalmonion/dawid-grudzinski-kodilla-java/kodilla-rps/README.md

 * [Setup](#setup)

 # General info
-This is game called rock-paper-scissors with extension of 2 additional choose options.
+I present to you a game called rock-paper-scissors with extension of 2 additional choose options.
 The game is meant for two players.

 # Game navigation
 To navigate through the game simply follow displayed options.